georgegomez144/cyclone-II-flutter-app/blueprint.md

 - Collisions: Enable PlayerBullet × ShieldSection to remove a section and the bullet (gap creation), no particles yet.

 ---

+### Recent Fixes (v1.7.1)
+- Fixed asset loading on all targets by setting Flame `images.prefix = 'assets/'` to match our asset layout; sprites now load from `assets/*.png` instead of the default `assets/images/*.png`.

+### Recent Updates (v1.7.0)
+- Removed legacy enemy core and shield rings from gameplay.
+- Added a new stationary enemy ship sprite pinned to the screen center that rotates to face the player's ship.
+- Player ship now uses `assets/ship_sprite_stationary.png` when idle and `assets/ship_sprite_moving.png` during movement.

+### Recent Updates (v1.6.0)
+- Enemy and shield rings render as solid glowing lines with 8px thickness; outer red (CW), middle orange (CCW), inner yellow (CW).
+- Enemy core remains centered on screen on resize and continuously rotates to face/follow the player's ship.
+- Main shot now fires only when a clear line exists through gaps across all three rings and is fatal to the player on hit (one-hit kill).
+- Added a quick glow-burst explosion effect on player destruction.

+### Recent Fixes (v1.5.1)
+- HUD pills now render side-by-side using a `Wrap` with spacing, preventing vertical stacking on narrow widths and improving responsiveness on tablet/web.

 ### Recent Fixes (v1.2.1)
 - Wrapped `GameWidget` in a `MaterialApp` + `Scaffold` to provide `MaterialLocalizations` and an `Overlay` ancestor, fixing TextField/Slider/ChoiceChip assertions on the Home screen.